 The ACT test is composed of four sections, and an optional writing test.
 The four sections of the test are English, Math, Reading and Science, and each section has a maximum score of 36.
 The tests are timed and scored individually.
 There is a composite score, which is the average of the scores from each the four sections of the test.
 This composite score is the overall ACT score that is most often used by schools and is generally considered as your “ACT score.”

 The optional writing test is a 40 minute essay designed to demonstrate writing skills developed in English and composition courses.
 The test itself outlines an issue and provides 3 different perspectives on the issue.
 In the essay, the student is to evaluate the issue and the different perspective, develop your own perspective and explain the relationship between your perspective, the issue described and the other perspectives given.
 Although the essay test considered an optional component, many colleges require the test for admission.
 For this reason, taking the optional writing test is recommended in order to keep the most college possibilities open.

 When preparing for the test, it is important to remember that the test is designed to evaluate what has been learned over the course of a high school career, and not what a student can cram into his or her brain the week before the test.
-The best way to prepare for the test is to review the ACT Prep Guide, take practice tests, or participate in the online prep courses available directly through ACT.
+The best way to prepare for the test is to review the ACT Prep Guide, take practice tests, or participate in the online prep course offered by Peterson’s.